 - Hours: 8 AM – 3 PM

-Botanica is still a hidden gem but thanks to its inspiring garden atmosphere filled with plants, earthy decor, and delicious food, it’s quickly becoming one of the best restaurants in Tulum.
+Botanica is still a hidden gem, but thanks to its inspiring garden atmosphere, filled with plants, earthy decor, and delicious food, it’s quickly becoming one of the best restaurants in Tulum.

-We discovered this quaint cafe one day while cruising around our neighborhood on our bikes.
-We are so glad we went in because it’s become one of our favorite go-to places for brunch.
+We are so glad we went in because it’s become one of our favorite go-to places for brunch!

-They also have an awesome homemade quiche, eggplant flatbread, omelets, and a few side dish options like fresh salad or fries.
-They make great fruit juices, like pineapple with basil, and always have great-tasting coffee and lattes.
+They make excellent fruit juices, like pineapple with basil, and always have great-tasting coffee and lattes.
 Plus, the kitchen staff and servers are super welcoming and friendly!

-Tip: Botanica really has a community vibe and offers special creative classes you can join on certain days, like language immersion or painting!
+Tip: Botanica has a community vibe and offers special creative classes you can join on certain days, like language immersion or painting!
 You can also bring your laptop and work for a few hours while you eat/drink (a great option for digital nomads in Tulum). 💻

 4. Del Cielo

-- Prices: $$
+- Prices: $$ | $150-350+ pesos pp

 - Menu: Brunch | Eggs Benedict, Smoothies, Chilaquiles, French Toast, Baked Goods